adzerk/apso/README.md

 ## Caching

-The `apso-caching` module provides provides utilities for caching, using `Caffeine` as the underlying implementation.
+The `apso-caching` module provides utilities for caching, using `Caffeine` as the underlying implementation.

 To use it in an existing SBT project, add the following dependency to your `build.sbt`: